CIS Area Exams

-Relevant courses and seminars include BUS 630 Managing Information Technology for Strategic Advantage, BUS631 Operations and Supply Chain Management, designated ITM 660 special topics, ITM 685 Electronic Commerce, and ITM 704 Doctoral Seminar in Information Systems.
-For the 2010-2011 academic year, students will be encouraged to prepare via directed reading mentored by a faculty member.
+Relevant courses and seminars include BUS 630 Managing Information Technology for Strategic Advantage, BUS 631 Operations and Supply Chain Management, designated ITM 660 special topics, ITM 685 Electronic Commerce, and ITM 704 Doctoral Seminar in Information Systems.
+Students are encouraged to prepare via directed reading mentored by a faculty member.

 Exam Committee: Elizabeth Davidson (chair, ITM), Tung Bui (ITM), the third member is a directed reading supervisor.

 Social Informatics (SI)

 Students are required to take at least one of the following courses before taking the secondary exam, or two courses before taking the primary exam: ICS 668 Social Informatics; ICS 669 Social Computing; COM 634 Social Media.
 For the primary exam, students will also be required to enroll in CIS 699 under the faculty member of their choice, who will guide the student in studying the required readings.

 Exam Committee: Dan Suthers (ICS, chair), Rich Gazan (ICS/LIS), Wayne Buente (COM).

 Information Assurance is a new exam area introduced in Spring 2013.
 Only the secondary exam is currently offered.
 Students are required to take at least one of the following courses before taking the secondary exam: ICS 425 Computer Security and Ethics; ICS 426 Computer System Security; ICS 4XX (permanent number pending) Secure Development; ITM 431 Networking; ITM 434 Corporate IT Security; ICS 623 Data Security.

 Exam Committee: Martha Crosby (ICS, chair), Peter-Michael Seidel (ICS), Barbara Endicott-Popovsky (ICS/U of Washington).